DCtheTall/mit6.046/README.md

 ### `matrixmult.py`

-This program contains a matrix multiplication all pairs shortest path algorithm using a different definition of addition and subtraction.
+This program contains a matrix multiplication all pairs shortest path algorithm using a different definition of addition and multiplication.

 ## Lecture 12